 What to Expect

-If an investigation is launched or Early Resolution is pursued, you will be contacted by an investigator throughout the process.
+If an investigation is launched, you will be contacted by an investigator throughout the process.
 You will be given an opportunity to explain why you feel you have been treated unfairly.

-Individuals making a complaint should be aware that submitting a complaint may result in Ombudsman staff contacting the authority complained about in order to get further information or determine if the complaint can be resolved prior to investigation.
+Individuals making a complaint should be aware that submitting a complaint may result in Ombudsman staff contacting the authority complained about in order to get further information or determine if the complaint can be resolved.
 The information provided to the authority cannot be used in any way that would detrimentally affect you.
 Should you not want the authority contacted you will need to specifically state so when submitting your complaint.
-Be aware in order for the Ombudsman to open an investigation of a complaint the authority will need to be contacted and details of the complaint provided.
+Be aware in order for the Ombudsman to open a full investigation of a complaint the authority will need to be contacted and details of the complaint provided.